jaymanu79/praxinoscope/README.md

 One of the discs is a blank one, on which you're supposed to draw your own cartoon.
 I wanted to go further, and use a computer to design my own discs.

+# "hardware" compatibility
+The discs are custom sized for my son's toy
+Though, all dimensions are configurable, so the discs could be adapted to any different-sized similar praxinoscope.
+If you have such a different praxino, let me know about it.

 # Quick Sample
 To see a sample, download the pdf file from this repository.
 You can simply print, cut, and use with your own praxinoscope.